 FireBug is an add on available with the Firefox browser only.
 It is used to identify the web-elements on a web page.

-Fire path is a third party tool for FireBug which is also an add-on available for the Firefox browser only.
-By using Fire path we can identify the web elements and we can write customized X path and CSS selectors.
+Fire path is a third-party tool for FireBug which is also an add-on available for the Firefox browser only.
+By using the Fire path we can identify the web elements and we can write customized X path and CSS selectors.
 We can also use this tool to evaluate the customized X path written.
 By default, Fire Path generates an absolute X Path.

 - Using FireBug and Fire Path we can achieve cross-browser testing.

 - Both FireBug and Fire Path currently have no support for the Firefox browser version quantum i.e 57 or above.

 Steps to use FireBug and Fire Path: